sarahmonster/pique/README.md

 ### Primary Menu

 The Primary Menu will display at the top of your page.
+To add links to panels of your Front Page, just add the page to your menu.
+The theme will handle the rest and make sure it links to the right spot!

 ### Secondary Menu